 About home test kits

 Home test kits can be confusing.
 Some of them don't always give useful or even valid results.
 They may give you information that won’t help you prevent or treat any disease.
 Instead, they may just worry you.
-If you decide to buy a home test kit, talk about it with your healthcare provider.
-Also share the results with them.
+Talk with your healthcare provider to understand the risks and benefits of using a home test kit before buying one.
+Also share the results with them if you do use one.
 Your healthcare provider can help you:

 Understand the results of the test